 Bodega Colomé | Calchaquí Valley, Argentina

 Founded in 1831, Bodega Colomé is one of the oldest Latin American wineries in Argentina.
 Located in the Upper Calchaquí Valleys in Salta, it is home to the world’s highest vineyards and the private Estancia Colomé.
 The breathtaking views and the vast expanses of untouched terrain make Colomé one of the jewels in the corn of the Hess Family Estates, a family-run business made up of seven wineries around the world.
 Furthermore, the winery also plays host to the James Turrell Museum, part of the Hess Art Collection around the world.
 Indeed, this museum is exclusively dedicated to the work of this famous artist, renowned for his work with light.

 Kingston Family Vineyards | Casablanca Wine Valley, Chile

 Kingston Family Vineyards is a hidden gem on our list of top Latin American wineries.
-The family-run vineyard is set in the Casablanca hills, completely off the tourism map.
-It has been recognized as “making some of Chile’s best pinots” (Food & Wine) and Regional Sales Manager Barrett Caldwell said it was a highlight of his recent trip to Chile.
-There’s an outdoor tasting area at the top of a hill that looks across the entire valley and they have a variety of activities available on the property like horseback riding around the vineyard, private tastings of the grapes, a walk through of the production, and more.
+The family-run vineyard resides in the Casablanca hills, completely off the tourism map.
+Furthermore, it was recently recognized as “making some of Chile’s best pinots” (Food & Wine).
+An outdoor tasting area at the top of a hill looks across the entire valley.
+Finally, they have a variety of activities available on the property like horseback riding around the vineyard, private tastings of the grapes, a walk through of the production, and more.

 Ready to see these top Latin American wineries and sample their wines for yourself?
 Contact your Luxury Travel Consultant to start planning your journey.
-Stay up to date on all our online content by following us on Facebook and Twitter.
+For further inspiration, follow us on Facebook and Twitter.